-Create a Shape-Based takeoff environment and then use those shapes to automatically create your takeoffs straight from the field.
+Create a Shape-Based takeoff environment and then use those shapes to automatically create your takeoffs/Bill of Materials straight from the field.
 Below are several videos

 - A more in-depth video

 - A step by step description of the process of creating, using and then exporting takeoffs

 - A case study on how Regency Lighting has used ArcSite to save time and create much more estimates.

 Walkthrough of using the feature in the app

 A quick overview on creating your takeoff environment